Melissa Riso Forgets Bottoms In NSFW Instagram Picture

 American model and actress Melissa Riso regularly thrills her 1.1 million followers on Instagram.
-Saturday afternoon, she managed to do it again in a sensual post that she shared on the popular social media platform.
+On Saturday afternoon, she managed to do it again in a sensual post that she shared on the popular social media platform.
 In many posts, Riso shares a stunning photo along with an uplifting quote for a caption.

-It appears as if the brunette bombshell forgot her bottoms in the picture, but her modesty is maintained by her careful posing on a tan low back couch.
+It appears as if the brunette bombshell forgot her bottoms in the picture, but her modesty is maintained by her careful posing on a tan low-back couch.
 In the image, Riso rested her head on her arm, which laid across the back of the sofa.
-She wore a tan and black cropped long-sleeve shirt with nothing on the bottom.
+She wore a tan-and-black cropped long-sleeve shirt with nothing on the bottom.

 The expert posing showed off the model’s enviable curves.
 Her wavy brown locks flowed over the back of the couch, and she rested her other hand on top of them.
 The actress’s curvy backside rested against a patterned pillow, and a smokey eye and defined lip completed the look.

 Fans approved of the Saturday morning look with nearly 10,000 people hitting the “like” button.

-“The appeal that can be captured in one photo…” replied a fan.
+“The appeal that can be captured in one photo…,” replied a fan.

 Instagram users also appreciated the artistry in the shot’s composition.